josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🐳_see_our_new_deterrence_capability.md

 ## 🏮 Footer

-*See Our New Deterrence Capability* is a satirical node of the **Polaris Protocol**.
+*🐳 See Our New Deterrence Capability* is a satirical node of the **Polaris Protocol**.
 It uses an intentionally ridiculous export mechanism to invert the language of strategic burden-sharing and expose the movement of institutional habits, people and policy assumptions beneath polished bilateral narratives.

 > 📡 Cross-references:
 >